asynkron/protoactor-website/hugo/content/docs/getting-started.md

 ## Set up your project

-Start visual studio and create a new C# Console Application.
-Once we have our console application, we need to open up the Package Manager Console and type:
+First, we need to start Visual Studio and create a new C# Console Application.
+Once we have our console application, we need to install Proto.Actor package.
+In order to do this open up the Package Manager Console and type:

 ```PM
 PM> Install-Package Proto.Actor
 ```

-Then we need to add the relevant using statements:
+Then we need to add ```using Proto.Actor``` statement:

 ```csharp
 using System;